|

 "60s Garage Nuggets"

-On February 1, 2009 and 2 disk mp3 CD was released called
+On February 1, 2009 a 2-disk mp3 CD was released

-"60s Garage Nuggets," which also includes "Get
+called "60s Garage Nuggets," which includes "Get

 Your Baby" by Mark & the Escorts.
 Other artists

-on the compilation include Blue Cheer, The Grass Roots, The
+on the compilation include Blue Cheer, the Grass Roots, the

-Spencer Davis Group, The Electric Prunes, Bobby Fuller, Sky
+Spencer Davis Group, the Electric Prunes, Bobby Fuller, Sky

-Saxon, The Troggs, The McCoys, and many others.
+Saxon, the Troggs, the McCoys, and many others.
 Since

 the songs are in mp3 format each disk contains 59 songs for

 a total of 118 tracks!
-Click

 Books